cdl-geneseo/geneseo-dictionary/Z/Zip.md

 # Zip

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Zip

 Created by  Unknown User (prv2), last modified on Dec 07, 2010

 (N) - an ounce of marijuana or other illicit substance.
 Developed as slang to avoid self-incrimination.